Michigan man sentenced to 4 years over plot to kidnap Gov. Gretchen Whitmer

 A Michigan man involved in a plot to kidnap Gov. Gretchen Whitmer (D) in 2020 was sentenced to four years in prison on Thursday, federal prosecutors announced.

 The big picture: Kaleb Franks, 28, of Waterford, who pleaded guilty earlier this year to conspiring to kidnap the Michigan governor, had faced up to life in prison.
-But his sentence was reduced due to factors including testifying at federal two trials, per a Department of Justice statement.
+But his sentence was reduced due to such factors as testifying at two federal trials, per a Department of Justice statement.

 - Those trials "cumulatively resulted in the convictions of co-defendants Adam Fox and Barry Croft and the acquittals of Daniel Harris and Brandon Caserta," the DOJ noted.